painpita/anki-kuroco/README.md

   }
 ```

-Note how we pass the data down to the component using props.
+Notice how we pass the data down to the component using props.

 For step 3 we will make our component return a template that contains the "displayCards" variable :
 ```